-CourseMidwifery (Registered Midwife)
+CourseMidwifery (Registered Midwife) BSc (Hons)

-Guildford has a homely feel, and I felt very welcomed at the Open Day I attended.
+Guildford has a homely feel, and I felt very welcomed at the open day I attended.
 I also really liked that the University is all on one campus so everything is easily accessible.
-The excellent league table results impressed me, and the placement opportunites sounded perfect.
+The excellent league table results impressed me, and the placement opportunities sounded perfect.

-I attended an Open Day shortly before applying.
+I attended an open day shortly before applying.
 The staff and students were helpful and friendly, and the tours and talks offered were very informative.
 I was able to see the halls of residence, and talk to students about their experience at Surrey.
 The School of Health Sciences provided a tour of the Sim Suite where we could see all of the amazing equipment provided to help student midwives prepare for placement.
 My first impression of Surrey was that it was a beautiful campus, with amazing architecture and a friendly and inviting atmosphere.
 After the open day, I could really picture myself studying at Surrey, and I would definitely recommend attending.

-I've created some incredible relationships with my patients and their families, and I’ll never forget delivering my first baby.
+"I've created some incredible relationships with my patients and their families, and I’ll never forget delivering my first baby."

 It's amazing looking after women at their most vulnerable, and helping them get through one of the most life changing and special moments of their lives.
 I've created some incredible relationships with my patients and their families, and I’ll never forget delivering my first baby.

 My mentors support me a great deal.
 They all understand what it was once like to be a student, and are so understanding and patient.
 They give me confidence when I need it, and encourage me to do my best.
 Their knowledge is amazing, and they are always happy to teach you.

 I've met some life long friends at Surrey, and will forever be grateful for that.
-It's so important to create strong bonds at university, the demanding course and living away from home is tough, and your friends will help to pull you through."
+It's so important to create strong bonds at university, the demanding course and living away from home is tough, and your friends will help to pull you through.